12+ years writing about insurance and personal finance

 North Carolina also follows the pure contributory negligence rule, which specifies that a person even 1% at fault in contributing to an accident can’t sue for damages.

-Finally, all drivers in the Tar Heel State also must carry uninsured motorist coverage, which pays out if a driver without insurance causes an accident that damages your car or causes an injury.[2]
+Finally, all drivers in the Tar Heel State also must carry uninsured/underinsured motorist coverage, which pays out if a driver without insurance causes an accident that damages your car or causes an injury.[2]

-Though the above liability levels are the minimum requirements to drive in North Carolina legally, many drivers increase their auto insurance coverage.
+Though the above liability levels are the minimum requirements to drive in North Carolina legally, many drivers increase their auto insurance coverage for greater financial protection from at-fault accidents.
 That may mean purchasing higher liability limits or buying additional coverages, such as:

 Collision coverage

-Collision coverage will pay to repair or replace your vehicle if you cause an accident.
+Collision coverage will pay to repair or replace your vehicle if you cause an accident with another vehicle.
+It can also pay if you hit a stationary object like a tree, fence or light pole, and for pothole damage or rollover accidents.
 Since North Carolina is an at-fault state that follows the pure contributory negligence rule, this type of coverage can be very important for drivers’ financial protection.

 Comprehensive coverage

-Comprehensive coverage pays to repair or replace your car if it’s damaged because of something other than an accident, such as vandalism, weather, flood, or theft.
+Comprehensive coverage pays to repair or replace your car if it’s damaged because of something other than an accident, such as theft, vandalism, fire, severe weather, cracked windshields, or hitting an animal.

 Cheapest car insurance for drivers with an incident

 Incidents on your driving record can make it tougher to find cheap car insurance in Charlotte, since any adverse incident in your driving history — such as speeding tickets, at-fault accidents, or DUIs — will increase your rates.
-Once you have a single incident on your record, insurers are more likely to see you as a potential risk and raise your rates or even drop you as a customer altogether.
+Once you have a single incident on your record, insurers are more likely to see you as a potential risk.
+They'll likely raise your rates or even decide to not renew your existing policy.

 This doesn’t mean drivers with a spotty history are totally out of luck.
 Some insurers specialize in higher-risk drivers, and many insurance companies will continue to cover you even after an incident.
 Here’s how you can find affordable insurance in Charlotte after a driving incident.